Child Protection Services

 Child Protective staff work together with families to assess the safety of children, identify needs and develop a case plan.
 This plan defines the specific needs of the children and family members and outlines the method by which a family's protective service issues will be resolved with the assistance of DCYF.

-- Assessment - This function is performed by District Office Child Protection staff who comprehensively investigate and assess each report of alleged child abuse and neglect.
-Approximately 8,000 reports are assessed annually in NH.
+- This function is performed by District Office Child Protection staff who comprehensively investigate and assess each screened-in report of alleged child abuse and neglect.
+Approximately 11,000 reports are assessed annually in NH.

 - Treatment and rehabilitative services are provided to families whose children have been neglected or abused.
 Child Protection staff interact with families, courts, and providers to ensure that children's safety is maintained and that goals and objectives are met in a timely manner.